 - Exceptions To The Bidding Process

 There are no bidding requirements, but you are encouraged to obtain good pricing.
 You are encouraged to use State or University contracts when available and are required to use if it is a mandatory contract.

-Quotations must be solicited by the buyer in Purchasing through the State of Colorado BIDS (Bid Information and Distribution System).
+Quotations must be solicited by the buyer in Purchasing through the Rocky Mountain E-Purchasing System.
 To start the Bid process send a memo or requisition and specifications to Purchasing (call the buyer in Purchasing if you have questions or need help).
-The bid invitation will be issued through BIDS and registered vendors will be notified.
+The bid invitation will be issued through the Rocky Mountain E-Purchasing System and registered vendors will be notified.
 Solicitation time on documented quotes is a minimum of 3-4 business days.

 The goal of the Bid process is to obtain the best possible quality as well as price.
 The quality of the purchased item or service stems directly from how well the specifications have been written.
 Buyers are trained in this area and are glad to be of assistance.

 Remember that the specifications must describe everything you want to use to evaluate the quotations including things such as delivery time).

 We are governed by the State Procurement Code and must select the "lowest responsive and responsible offer."
 You are not required to accept the lowest bid if it does not meet your specifications.
 If this is the case you would document what specifications were not met and then accept the next lowest offer that meets all specifications.
 Approval from the Buyer and the issuance of a Purchase Order are required prior to placing an order based on a bid.

 Bids must be solicited by the buyer in Purchasing through the Rocky Mountain E-Purchasing System.
 Criteria is same as in the previous section except bids have to be announced for two weeks and possibly longer depending on how long the companies need to be given to prepare their response.
 Please contact Purchasing as soon as possible when such purchases will be necessary.